 The Organization entered into an agreement with the Juvenile Diabetes Research Foundation to form Diabetes Canada in 1982.
-As of 2016, this organization is now Diabetes Ontario Trust.
+As of 2016, the organization changed its operating name to Diabetes Ontario Trust.
+On September 29, 2023, the organization legally changed its name to Diabetes Ontario Trust.
 Diabetes Ontario Trust was established to raise funds to be used to promote medical research and a greater understanding of diabetes.
 Effective September 30, 1991, Diabetes Ontario Trust ceased active fundraising operations with the exception of fundraising from the Ontario Federated Health Campaign.

 Under the terms of the trust agreement, Diabetes Canada receives a portion of the net proceeds from fundraising according to a formula determined by the Diabetes Ontario Trust Board.
-Included in support from the public is \$76 (2021 - \$67) representing Diabetes Canada's share of net proceeds from fundraising by Diabetes Ontario Trust.
+Included in support from the public is \$85 (2022 - \$76) representing Diabetes Canada's share of net proceeds from fundraising by Diabetes Ontario Trust.